bloominstituteoftechnology/cs-module-project-hash-tables/applications/word_count/README.md

 " : ; , . - + = / \ | [ ] { } ( ) * ^ &
 ```

-If the input contains no ignored characters, return an empty dictionary.
+If a "word" contains only ignored characters, do not add it to the dictionary.